 Determining future lost earnings in VCF economic loss claims can be complex.
 The VCF considers a number of factors when calculating future lost wages, including age at the onset of the disability, income after taxes, work-life expectancy, projected compensable income, and risk of unemployment.

 Contact a New York City 9/11 Victim Compensation Fund Attorney

 If you are a responder or survivor who suffered economic loss due to your 9/11-related health condition, you may be entitled to compensation for your lost earnings and employment benefits from the September 11th Victim Compensation Fund.
 The VCF attorneys at The Dearie Law Firm, P.C. have the experience necessary to help ensure you’re justly compensated for the financial burden you’ve incurred as a result of your 9/11-related health condition.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.